 Note, however, that if you are applying for the work permit at the very same time as you apply for the status that will give you the right to a work permit, such as for adjustment of status or TPS, you don't need to include proof of eligibility.
 USCIS will figure out you're eligible from the application you submitted.

-The fee amount is $410 as of early 2023.
-But USCIS fee amounts go up frequently (and a hike has been proposed for later in 2023), so double check the website for the latest.
-If you are requesting deferred action, or are applying for Commonwealth of the Northern Mariana Islands (CNMI) long-term resident status, or are applying as a worker whom USCIS has approved an employment-based immigrant petition for but you are facing compelling circumstances (or are that person's spouse or unmarried dependent child), you must also pay an $85 biometrics fee (for fingerprinting and such).
+Through March 31, 2024: The fee to file Form I-765 is $410.
+Applicants requesting deferred action, or applying for Commonwealth of the Northern Mariana Islands (CNMI) long-term resident status, or applying as a worker whom USCIS has approved an employment-based immigrant petition for but is facing compelling circumstances (or is that person's spouse or unmarried dependent child), must also pay an $85 biometrics fee (for fingerprinting and such).

-You will pay by either money order, personal check, cashier's check, or by credit card using Form G-1450, Authorization for Credit Card Transactions.
+To pay USCIS, you can use either money order, personal check, cashier's check, or credit card (in the latter case, by using Form G-1450, Authorization for Credit Card Transactions).

 Most applicants must submit the I-765 application to USCIS by mail.
 Look carefully at the website for which address to use.
 It's based on your category of eligibility, and is different for people using U.S. mail and those using a package or courier service.